 4.4.9.
 The Council seeks to encourage the provision of small-scale employment uses within the village which can add to the vitality of the settlement and contribute to a reduction in commuting by providing local employment opportunities.
-The most appropriate and sustainable
+The most appropriate and sustainable locations for small-scale business uses should be within the core, subject to it not impinging on the residential amenities of the area.
+Existing brownfield or infill sites may provide opportunities to accommodate this.

 - 4.4.10.
-Lands for business uses have also been identified to the south east of the village on lands previously zoned for commercial uses. - 4.4.11.
+Lands for business uses have also been identified to the south east of the village on lands previously zoned for commercial - 4.4.11.
 The specific business zoning for Watergrasshill is set out in the following table: